 Brigham and Women's Hospital; Peter Bent Brigham Hospital

 Toronto General Hospital at the University of Toronto

 Dr. David Sugarbaker is a world-renowned doctor and certified thoracic surgeon widely credited for developing the first tri-modal treatment approach for malignant pleural mesothelioma.
-His current leadership appointments include Chief of Thoracic Surgery at Brigham and Women's Hospital, Chief of Surgical Services at the Dana-Farber Cancer Institute, Executive Vice-Chair of Department of Surgery at Brigham and Women's Hospital, and Professor of Surgery at Harvard Medical School.
+His current leadership appointments include Professor of Surgery and Chief of General Thoracic Surgery at the Michael E. DeBakey Department of Surgery and Director of the Lung Institute at Baylor College of Medicine.
+Formerly, Dr. Sugarbaker served as Chief of Thoracic Surgery at Brigham and Women’s Hospital, Chief of Surgical Services at the Dana-Farber Cancer Institute, Executive Vice-Chair of Department of Surgery at Brigham and Women’s Hospital, and Professor of Surgery at Harvard Medical School.

 Dr. Sugarbaker completed his undergraduate degree at Wheaton College in Illinois and received his MD from Cornell University Medical College in 1979.
 In addition, he completed residencies at several prestigious hospitals including Peter Bent Brigham Hospital, Brigham and Women’s Hospital, Toronto General Hospital and Toronto Hospital for Sick Children at the University of Toronto.

 In this video, Dr. David Sugarbaker discusses intraoperative chemotherapy and other experimental strategies for treating mesothelioma at the 2011 International Symposium on Malignant Mesothelioma organized by the Mesothelioma Applied Research Foundation.